nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `sort d/status`<br>
        Expected: The applicants in the list are sorted by their status, in the order UNDECIDED, OFFERED, REJECTED.
 Success message shown in the response area.
-       Working area shows the updated list of applicants in the sorted order.
+       Applicant area shows the updated list of applicants in the sorted order.

     1. Test case: `sort d/i`<br>
        Expected: The list of applicants is not sorted.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

     1. Other incorrect sort commands to try: `sort`, `sort d/`<br>
        Expected: Similar to previous.